Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/FunctionsAndMethods.md

 # Functions and methods

-There are 5 kind of functions in Firefly:
+There are 5 kinds of functions in Firefly:

  * Top-level functions
  * Local functions
  * Methods
  * Anonymous functions
- * Instance functions
+ * Trait functions

- Instance functions are covered in section [Traits and instances](traits-and-instances), the rest are covered below.
+ Trait functions are covered in section [Traits and instances](traits-and-instances), the rest are covered below.

 # Top-level functions